epics-containers/dev-e7/README.md

 git pull
 ```

-If you want to version control your changes then use a fork of git@github.com:epics-containers/dls-python-workspace.git so you can push your indevidual changes back.
+If you want to version control your changes then use a fork of git@github.com:epics-containers/dls-python-workspace.git so you can push your individual changes back.